kateharborne/SimSpin/basic_usage.markdown

 ## Writing the output to FITS

-Using the `write_simspin_FITS()` function, the new observation can be written to a file that can be shared or re-analysed using observational pipelines.
+Using the `write_simspin_FITS` function, the new observation can be written to a file that can be shared or re-analysed using observational pipelines.
-`SimSpin` can write such a FITS file using the variable produced by `build_datacube()`.
+SimSpin can write such a FITS file using the variable produced by `build_datacube`.
+{: .fw-300 }

-A few further descriptive details are suggested as input for users of the file later on, but the function defaults to sensible suggestions, as shown in the code below.
+A few further descriptive details are suggested as input for users of the file later on, but the function defaults to sensible suggestions.

+An example is shown in the code below.
+{: .fw-500 .text-grey-dk-100 }

 ```r
 write_simspin_FITS(simspin_datacube   = gadget_cube,        # build_datacube() output